The Bankrate promise

 - Vehicle value.
 The value of your vehicle determines the amount of money your lender will give you.

 - Your credit history.
 As with most financial circumstances, your credit score and history serve as the core measure for whether your loan will be approved.
 The better your credit is, the more favorable terms you will receive.

-Cash-back refinancing risks
+Cash-out refinancing risks

-Before proceeding with cash-back auto refinance it is important to consider all the risks that come with it.
+Before proceeding with cash-back auto refinance, it is important to consider all the risks that come with it.